Considering Vaginal Birth After Cesarean

 Induction has been found to be safe and lead to vaginal birth in about two thirds of cases.
 Talk with a provider who is open to using some methods which are safe.

-You may be able to bypass this problem by using some of the many methods we have for getting labor started outside the hospital—nipple stimulation, acupuncture, chiropractic care, regular consumption of dates, sex.
+You may be able to bypass this problem by using some of the many methods for getting labor started outside the hospital—nipple stimulation, acupuncture, chiropractic care, regular consumption of dates, sexual intercourse.

 Since you never know what’s going to help your body kick into labor, it’s better to have all the options.
 So if there’s a practice in your area that is open to induction for VBAC clients, a vaginal birth is more likely if you go there.